pentalpha/bti-performance-study/README.md

 Data set used: grades of BTI students in UFRN (avaliable in data folder).

-First part consist in analysis of data, using statistics to find problems related with low grades.
+First part consist in analysis of data [AD], using statistics to find problems related with low grades.

 Second part consists in a set of analysis starting from three differents hyphotesis:
 - [H1] Based on alarming low grades in a specific subject, see if there is difference between students that are good in this subject and who aren't